Inbox Reports

 DMARC

-DMARC (Domain-based Message Authentication, Reporting & Conformance) builds on SPF and DKIM to define how receiving servers should handle authentication failures and provides reporting to help domain owners monitor and prevent spoofing.
+DMARC (Domain-based Message Authentication, Reporting & Conformance) builds on SPF and DKIM to define how receiving servers should handle authentication failures and to provide reporting that helps domain owners monitor and prevent spoofing.

 Placement